chilli-axe/mpc-autofill/readme.md

 # Monorepo Structure
 * Web project:
   * Located in `/MPCAutofill`,
-  * Backend is Django 4 with Elasticsearch (sqlite is fine), frontend is Jquery,
+  * The backend is built with Django 4 and uses Elasticsearch 7 for managing search results,
+      * The engine for database linked to the Django project is not critical - SQLite is fine,
+  * The frontend is built with Bootstrap 5 and jQuery,
-  * Indexes images stored in the Google Drives connected to the project,
+  * Images stored in the Google Drives connected to the project are indexed in Elasticsearch,
   * Facilitates the generation of XML orders for use with the desktop client,
   * Intended to be deployed as a web application but can also be spun up locally with Docker.
+      * Note: the Docker bulid is broken at the moment.
 * Desktop client:
   * Located in `/autofill`,
   * Responsible for parsing XML orders, downloading images from Google Drive, and automating MPC's order creation interface.